Despite its boom, construction’s future is uncertain without new workers and technology

 Conclusion

-As a result of impending labour shortages in the construction industry, there is an opportunity to grow and develop the workforce.
 Construction businesses should promote craftsmanship training, advance STEM jobs, and explore new ways to incorporate new technologies to combat the labour shortage effectively.
 In addition, we need to educate students about career opportunities while they’re still young.
 Skills are always in demand regardless of the state of the economy.

 Almost every industry is impacted by construction, whether it’s building new laboratories to foster scientific discoveries, hospitals to treat the sick, or classrooms to teach.

 With all that being said, there is also a solution that V7 can provide to combat any labour shortages that you may be currently facing.
 Here at V7, we have a specialist and dedicated team of construction experts who can connect you with some of the best-skilled white and blue-collar talent.
 So, if you have any outstanding labour requirements that need fulfilling, why not speak to a member of our team to lend a hand.
 We know how difficult it can be to find the right people.
-Email Claire, the Divisional Manager for construction on: chodgson@v7recruitment.com or call 0161-394-1004.
+Email Daisy, the Account Manager for construction on: ddrysdale@v7recruitment.com or call 0161-394-1004.

 Leave a Reply